-The LLC entity's valuations of common units were prepared utilizing the discounted cash flow, or DCF, model, the option-pricing method, or OPM, the probability-weighted expected return method, or PWERM, and a hybrid of the PWERM and OPM, which we refer to as the hybrid method:
+The LLC entity's valuations of common units were prepared utilizing the discounted cash flow, or DCF, method, the guideline public company, or GPC, method, the option-pricing method, or OPM, the probability-weighted expected return method, or PWERM, and a hybrid of the PWERM and OPM, which we refer to as the hybrid method:

-- Discounted Cashflow Model.
-Under the DCF model, projected cash flows are converted to present value by applying a discount rate based on the estimated cost of equity.
-The estimate is derived using the capital asset pricing model. - Option Pricing Method.
+- Discounted Cash Flow Method.
+Under the DCF method, projected cash flows are converted to present value by applying a discount rate based on an estimated cost of equity or an estimated cost of debt.
+The cost of equity is estimated based on rates of return required by venture capital investors.
+An estimated cost of debt is applied when future cash flows are adjusted for the probability of success in clinical trials. - Guideline Public Company Method.
+Under the GPC method, the Company's future value in an initial public offering is estimated based on a comparison to clinical-stage companies which have completed initial public offerings. - Option Pricing Method.
 Under the OPM, common and preferred units are valued by creating a series of call options with exercise prices based on the liquidation preferences and conversion terms of each equity class.
 Under this method, a common unit only has value if the funds available for distribution to unit holders exceed the value of the liquidation preferences at the time of a liquidity event, such as a strategic sale or merger.
-Under the OPM, the value of one security, such as preferred units, is used to determine the value of the equity and the corresponding value of the common units.
-The LLC entity used the OPM to estimate the value of its common units relative to the pricing of its series B preferred units. - Probability-Weighted Expected Return Method.
-The PWERM is a scenario-based analysis that estimates the value per share based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes available to the LLC entity, as well as the economic and control rights of each equity class.
-In the PWERM used by the LLC entity, three types of future-event scenarios were considered: an initial public offering, a sale and dissolution. - Hybrid Method.
-The hybrid method is a PWERM where the equity value in one of the scenarios is calculated using an OPM.
+Under the OPM, the value of one security, such as preferred units, is used to determine the value of the equity and the corresponding value of the common units. - Probability-Weighted Expected Return Method.
+The PWERM is a scenario-based analysis that estimates the value per share based on the probability-weighted present value of expected future investment returns, considering each of the possible outcomes available to the LLC entity, as well as the economic and control rights of each equity class. - Hybrid Method.
+The hybrid method is a PWERM where the equity value in one of the scenarios is calculated using the OPM.
 In the hybrid method used by the LLC entity, three types of future-event scenarios were considered: an initial public offering, a sale and dissolution.
 The LLC entity used the OPM to allocate equity value for the unspecified liquidity event. - The enterprise value for the initial public offering and sale scenarios was determined using a market approach.
 Under the market approach, the LLC entity estimated enterprise value using the guideline public company method.
 The guideline public company method includes comparisons to publicly traded companies in the relevant industry that recently completed initial public offerings.
 For the sale scenarios, the LLC entity estimated a premium to the initial public offering value.
-The enterprise values are discounted back to the valuation date at an appropriate risk-adjusted discount rate. - The enterprise value for the unspecified liquidity event was determined using the OPM backsolve approach.
+The enterprise values are discounted back to the valuation date at an appropriate risk-adjusted discount rate. - The enterprise value for the unspecified liquidity event was determined using the OPM.